Enryun/Common_SwiftUI/README.md

 - `options`: An array of `Item`, representing the content of the dropdown.
 Conform to `Hashable`.
 - `selection`: A binding to the currently selected item of type `Item`.
 - `rowHeight`: Height of each dropdown row.
 - `displayItem`: A closure that provides a view for each item.
-It receives three parameters: `item`: The current item to display, `isSelected`: A Boolean that indicates if the item is currently selected, and `isPlaceHolderShow`: A Boolean that indicates if the placeholder is currently shown.
+It receives four parameters: `item`: The current item to display, `isSelected`: A Boolean that indicates if the item is currently selected, `isPlaceHolderShow`: A Boolean that indicates if the placeholder is currently shown, and `isExpand`: A Boolean that indicates if the dropdown is expanded.
 - `placeHolder`: An optional closure that returns a view used as the dropdown's placeholder.
 It receives a Boolean parameter indicating if the dropdown is expanded.

 Example 1: